 5. Hold Firm on Your Price

-If you’re posting on classified sites, such as Craigslist or Kijiji, you’ll inevitably find yourself inundated with low-ball offers looking to whittle you down to nothing for your phone.
+If you’re posting on classified sites, such as Craigslist, you’ll inevitably find yourself inundated with low-ball offers looking to whittle you down to nothing for your mobile.

 If you’ve done your research, you know what your phone is worth.